echmet/libHPCS/README.md

 Usage
 ---

-Simple testing tool **test_tool.c** is provided to introduce the library's API.
-Publicly exported functions and data structures are defined in **include/libHPCS.h** header file.
+Simple testing tool `test_tool.c` is provided to introduce the library's API.
+Publicly exported functions and data structures are defined in `include/libHPCS.h` header file.
 Please note that libHPCS allocates memory for it's data structures by itself.
-The provided **free()** functions shall be used to reclaim the memory.
+The provided `free()` functions shall be used to reclaim the memory.

 Reporting bugs and incompatibilities
 ---

 The author of the library has access only to a subset of Agilent instruments and ChemStation software versions.
-If you wish to extend libHPCS's support for a new file format, you may get in touch with the author.
+If you wish to extend libHPCS' support for a new file format, you may get in touch with the author.

 Licensing
 ---